On generalized Namioka spaces and joint continuity of functions on product of spaces: Introduction

 There exists a completely regular Baire space whose product with itself is meager (cf.~Oxtoby \cite[Thm.~5]{O60} or Cohen \cite{C76}).
 Thus, there exists a completely regular non-meager space whose product with itself is meager.
-However, we shall prove the following two category theorems: \begin{enumerate}[(1)] \item[\textbf{(4)}] If $Y$ is a space of second category and each $X_i$, $i\in I$, is a $W$-space of G-type (Def.~\ref{5.1}) and has a rich family of non-meager subspaces, then $Y\times \prod_{i\in I}X_i$ is of second category. \item[\textbf{(5)}] If $\{X_i\,|\,i\in I\}$ is a family of non-meager spaces each of which has a countable pseudo-base, then $\prod_{i\in I}X_i$ is of second category. \end{enumerate}
+However, we shall prove the following category theorems: \begin{enumerate}[(1)] \item[\textbf{(5)}] {\it Let $X=\prod_{\alpha\in A}X_\alpha$, where each factor is a separable space.
+If $\prod_{\alpha\in A^\prime}X_\alpha$ is a Baire (resp. non-meager) space for each countable set $A^\prime\subset A$, then $X$ is a Baire $\mathcal{N}$-space (resp. non-meager g$\mathcal{N}$-space).}

+\item[\textbf{(6)}] {\it If $X=\prod_{i\in I}X_i$ such that each factor has a countable $\pi$-base, then every tail set having the property of Baire in $X$ is either meager or residual (cf.~Oxtoby 1960 \cite[Thm.~4]{O60} for each factor is a Baire space).} \end{enumerate}

 It is a well-known fact that in the realm of completely regular spaces, an $\mathcal{N}$-space must be a Baire space (cf.~Saint-Raymond 1983 \cite[Thm.~3]{SR83}).
-In fact, this can be generalized as follows: \begin{enumerate}[(1)] \item[\textbf{(6)}] Any completely regular g.$\mathcal{N}$-space is of second category. \end{enumerate}
+In fact, this can be generalized as follows: \begin{enumerate}[(1)] \item[\textbf{(7)}] {\it Any completely regular g$\mathcal{N}$-space is non-meager in itself; and if $X\times Y$ is completely regular such that each factor is either separable or pseudo-metrizable, then $X\times Y$ is a Baire (resp.~non-meager) space iff it is an $\mathcal{N}$-space (resp.~a g$\mathcal{N}$-space).} \end{enumerate}

-Thus, by Theorems~\ref{1.3}-(1)/(2) and (6), in the realm of product spaces of pseudo-metric spaces or of completely regular separable spaces, the class of the g.$\mathcal{N}$-spaces coincides with the class of non-meager spaces.
-However, a non-meager space is not necessarily to be a g.$\mathcal{N}$-space (Ex.~\ref{7.5}). \end{MT}
+Thus, by Theorems~\ref{1.3}-(1)/(2) and (7), in the realm of product spaces of pseudo-metric spaces or of completely regular separable spaces, the class of the g$\mathcal{N}$-spaces coincides with the class of non-meager spaces.
+However, a non-meager space is not necessarily a g$\mathcal{N}$-space (Ex.~\ref{7.5}). \end{MT}

-Now we will introduce a simple counterexample that says there exists a g.$\mathcal{N}$-space which is not an $\mathcal{N}$-space.
+Now we shall introduce a simple counterexample that says there exists a g$\mathcal{N}$-space which is not an $\mathcal{N}$-space.